 For 50 years, Centerstone has provided essential human services to meet the needs of Seattle’s residents in need.
-Centerstone, formerly CAMP, is one of Washington’s oldest and most respected community organizations founded in the era of the Economic Opportunity Act of 1964.
+Centerstone, is one of Washington’s oldest community organizations founded in the era of the Economic Opportunity Act of 1964.
 In 1979, we joined the Washington State Community Action Program, a network of 31 agencies in 39 counties that has partnered together to improve the lives of low-income people throughout the state.
 Today Centerstone’s programs and services help over 20,000 people a year through our food bank, energy assistance program, housing assistance program, and financial education program.

 Centerstone has a rich history serving the diverse populations that live in the city of Seattle.
 Our clients span dozens of ethnicities and include a large segment of refugees and immigrants, as well as the elderly and disabled.
 We focus on the poorest individuals and families that are struggling to survive, most of whom live at 150% of federal poverty level and below.
 Our programs provide immediate financial relief to our clients, with special attention given to emergency situations such as power shutoff and eviction.

 We are constantly growing and evolving as an organization to ensure our programs and services meet the needs of the community.
 Periodically we complete a city-wide Community Needs Assessment survey to measure the effectiveness of our program offerings and assess future needs.
 These survey results helped us to align our strategic plan to the services most valued by the residents of Seattle.
 At the same time, we work closely with the Washington State Community Action Partnership to identify statewide issues as well as social and economic trends so that we can respond to the most critical issues impacting the poor.